The Go For Broke Soldiers Stamp

 Pfc.
 Sadao “Spud” Munemori was a Go For Broke Soldier from the 100th Battalion who was posthumously awarded the Medal of Honor.
 His family was incarcerated at Manzanar during the war.
 (Image courtesy of the Smithsonian National Museum of American History)

-If you and/or your organization would like to do a Go For Broke Postmark with your local post office, the Stamp Our Story Committee will help you.
+If you and/or your organization would like to do a Go For Broke Postmark, we may be able to help you.
 Please contact us for details.

 We mourn the loss of Stamp Our Story Co-Founder, Aiko Ogata King.
 She passed away on May 26, 2022, at the age of 94, with her family close by.